angular/angular/aio/content/guide/glossary.md

 At the core, an [`injector`](guide/glossary#injector) returns dependency values on request.
 The expression `injector.get(token)` returns the value associated with the given token.

-A token is an Angular type (`OpaqueToken`).
+A token is an Angular type (`InjectionToken`).
 You rarely need to work with tokens directly; most methods accept a class name (`Foo`) or a string ("foo") and Angular converts it to a token.
 When you write `injector.get(Foo)`, the injector returns the value associated with the token for the `Foo` class, typically an instance of `Foo` itself.